melt-umn/Abella-AG-Interface/silver_compilation/Forwards.md

 Each component which introduces a forwarding production needs to provide a component relation for the forward equation.
-As with local attributes, we set any known inherited attributes for the forward in the equation defining the equation.
+As with local attributes, we set any known inherited attributes for the forward in the equation defining the forward.
 For our running example, we would get the following:
 ```
 Define forward__Stmt__convenience : nt_Stmt -> node_tree -> prop by